matijakolaric-com/django-music-publisher/docs/demo.rst

 * `World Demo <https://dmp.matijakolaric.com/>`_
 * `US Demo <https://dmp.matijakolaric.com/us/>`_

-More information
+Articles
 ===============================================================================

-Additional information can be found in the `articles <https://matijakolaric.com/articles/2/>`_.
+Additional information can be found in the `articles <https://matijakolaric.com/articles/2/>`_ by the maintainer.